 What credit cards offer an extended warranty?

-Many credit cards offer extended warranty options.
+Many credit cards offer extended warranty options, although the length and limits of this coverage can vary.
 Major issuers that offer extended warranty options for their credit cards include:

 |Issuer||Maximum Coverage||Extended Warranty Offer|

 |Visa||$10,000 per claim||For manufacturer warranties that are less than a year, Visa will double the warranty.
 For warranties that last 1-3 years, Visa will add an additional year of coverage.|

 |Mastercard||$10,000 per claim||Mastercard doubles manufacturer’s warranty of 24 months or less.|

 |Capital One||$10,000 per claim, maximum per cardholder is $50,000||Coverage amount and length varies.
 In most cases, manufacturer warranties that are eligible for an extended warranty through Capital One must last three years or less.|

 |Discover||$10,000 per claim, maximum per cardholder is $50,000||Currently discontinued.
 Eligible products purchased with Discover card prior to Feb.
 28, 2018 still qualify for the duration of their extended warranty.|